YihanWang617/On-ell_p-Robustness-of-Ensemble-Stumps-and-Trees/README.md

 #### L-p tree ensemble verification

-Based on [treeVerification](https://github.com/chenhongge/treeVerification), we add a new parameter named *order*, which means the order of the norm.
+We add a new parameter named *order* based on [treeVerification](https://github.com/chenhongge/treeVerification), which means the order of the norm.

 ```
 cd Lp_treeVerification